 - Even victims without significant symptoms need to be monitored for several hours, and some people need to be admitted to the hospital for overnight observation.

 - The doctor cleans the wound and looks for broken fangs or dirt.
 A tetanus shot is required if the victim has not had one within 5 years.
-Some wounds may require antibiotics to prevent infection.
+Some wounds may require antibiotics to help prevent infection.

 - Rarely, the doctor may need to consult a surgeon if there is evidence of compartment syndrome.
 If treatment with limb elevation and medicines fails, the surgeon may need to cut through the skin into the affected compartment, a procedure called a fasciotomy.
 This procedure can relieve the increased limb swelling and pressure, potentially saving the arm or leg.